allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 (full commit: [GitHub](https://github.com/michal-kowalcze/clean-architecture-example/commit/6dfeee53554a4ccf37e81aa50a2bd24af7e02cce))

-However, we identified a hidden assumption regarding the schedule definition — and we can test retrieval of a schedule — with definition of schedule creator if required — without any irrelevant details, like database, UI, framework and so on.
+And even with this simple logic we identified a hidden assumption regarding the schedule definition: that there is a recipe for creating a daily schedule.
+What is more we can test retrieval of a schedule — with definition of schedule creator if required — without any irrelevant details, like database, UI, framework and so on.
 Test only business rules, without unnecessary details.

 ## Reserving the slot
 To finish the reservation we have to add at least one more use case — one for reservation of a free slot.
 Provided that